 You are free despite what you may think.
 It is how you feel that counts.
-Through your freedom you are not only able to detach yourself from any situation, but you are also capable of self-detachment.
+Through this residue of freedom you are not only able to detach yourself from any situation, but you are also capable of self-detachment.
 In other words, you have the power to take a stand against yourself, choose an attitude towards your own psychological character.

 A good illustration of this is from the Great war when a Jewish military Doctor in the Austrian army was sitting next to a Colonel when heavy shooting began.
 Teasingly the Colonel said ” Just another proof that the Ayrian race is superior to the Semetic one!
 You are afraid aren’t you?”. “sure, I am afraid, ” was the Doctor’s answer.
 “But who is superior?
 If you, my dear Colonel, were as afraid as I am, you would have run away long ago.”